cds-snc/docs/rfcs/0006-open-source.md

  * It clarifies ownership
  * It helps make government technology seamless
  * It’s easier to start code in the open than to open a closed repository
  * Releasing as open source allows leveraging tools for open source projects, reducing overall costs
  * Allows developers to talk about what they're working on without issues of confidentiality
+ * Releasing as open source allows us to leverage tools for open source projects, reducing overall costs
+ * Allows developers to easily talk about what they're working on without issues of confidentiality.

 This RFC attempts to lay out the _how_ of our open source work.